a sermon on Psalm 8

-preached on Pentecost, May 15, 2016, at the First Presbyterian Church of Whitestone
+preached on Trinity Sunday, May 22, 2016, at the First Presbyterian Church of Whitestone

 I spent the past few days with four hundred Lutherans at a hotel out on Long Island, serving as the parliamentarian for their annual synod assembly.
 While I’ve been Presbyterian all my life, I have a special place in my heart for Lutherans—my grandmother’s deep faith that continues to inspire me was grounded in her upbringing as a Lutheran, even though she spent the last fifty years of her life as a Presbyterian!
 So when I first began working with the Lutherans a couple years ago, I made it a point to let them know my more formal name, C. Anderson James.
 They even put it on my nametag that way!
 Everyone pretty quickly picked up that I go by “Andy,” but they also figured out that I have good Lutheran roots through my Norwegian family name!

 As I stared at my nametag occasionally over the last few days, I was reminded of that age-old question: “What’s in a name?”
 For us, maybe it is family or ethnic identity, as it is for me, maybe some historical figure, maybe our parents’ favorite writer or artist or sports star, maybe an embrace of creation, maybe something we don’t even know about.
 While we may think carefully about the origins and meaning of our names, do we apply the same question to God?

 Our psalm for this Trinity Sunday lifts up this concern loud and clear for us today: “O Lord, our Sovereign, how majestic is your name in all the earth!”
 Nowadays, the name of God isn’t always that big of a deal, but in the psalmist’s day, this was a giant concern.
 One scholar remarks that in the ancient Near East of biblical times, names had unique power: